alireza-jafari/LabelNet/README.md

-# Implementation of SuperLabel article
+# Implementation of LabelNet article

-Prediction stock market movement direction using a combined graph-based semi-supervised learning and supervised learning model
+Using a hybrid model of supervised learning and label propagation for prediction of stock prices direction of movement

+The program takes about 6 hours to run